Advertiser Disclosure

 American Airlines planes at DCA.
 Image Credit: James Larounis

-“We are in the early phase of testing new technology used during the boarding process,” the spokesperson continued.
-“The new technology is designed to ensure customers receive the benefits of priority boarding with ease and helps improve the boarding experience by providing greater visibility into boarding progress for our team.”
+“The new technology is designed to ensure customers receive the benefits of priority boarding with ease and helps improve the boarding experience by providing greater visibility into boarding progress for our team,” an American Airlines spokesperson said when the system was first tested in October.

-“We’ve been pleased with the results of the test so far” is how the American Airlines representative put it.
+“We’ve been pleased with the results of the test so far” is how the American Airlines representative put it at the time.
+The decision to vastly expand this new boarding system clearly indicates the airline is satisfied.

-A passenger’s experience as described on Reddit was also positive: “Flew out of ABQ last week and the gate agents made multiple announcements of this new boarding rule.
-No one seemed to want to be embarrassed by breaking it!!
-When flying out of O’Hare, no such announcement was made.”
+“Flew out of ABQ last week and the gate agents made multiple announcements of this new boarding rule.
+No one seemed to want to be embarrassed by breaking it,” said a Reddit user when the system was first being introduced.

 The American Airlines Boarding Order